-Concrete is a highly versatile material that serves a wide range of purposes.
-From large commercial buildings to laying simple pathways to residential constructions, concrete is used all around us.
+Concrete is a highly versatile material that serves a wide range of purposes including interior walls for living rooms and other rooms.
+From large commercial buildings to laying simple pathways to residential construction to concrete living room walls, concrete is used all around us.

 Generally, all types of concrete have the common ingredients of cement, water, and mixtures of sand and stone.
 However, a number of different materials are used to add different properties to the concrete and hence make them useful for different applications.